The Worldwide Disclosure Facility (WDF) is a mechanism to make a voluntary disclosure relating to ‘offshore interests’.

 If you’re not resident in the UK, you can still make a disclosure using the Worldwide Disclosure Facility if you meet the eligibility criteria above.

 If you’ve had a letter about your money or assets abroad

-You’ll need to use this facility if you get a letter about your money or assets abroad, have checked your tax affairs, and find you need to make a disclosure.
+You’ll need to use the Worldwide Disclosure Facility if you get a letter about your money or assets abroad, have checked your tax affairs, and find you need to make a disclosure.

 We have recently assisted a large number of clients who have received correspondence from HMRC regarding their offshore income or gains which are taxable in the UK but the clients weren’t aware that they had to declare such income on their tax returns.

 Examples include clients with foreign bank accounts where they received bank interest as well as dividends received from foreign companies.
 A lot of clients have NRE and NRO bank accounts in India which are used to hold Indian Rupees in the NRE account and fixed deposits in INR.

 If you have received such correspondence from HMRC then please get in touch with us to discuss next steps.

-Whether the worldwide disclosure relates to bank interest earned in India from private banks such as HDFC Bank, ICICI Bank, Bank of Baroda, Bank of India, Syndicate Bank etc. or if the undisclosed income relates to dividend on Swiss shares from a multinational employer such as UBS or any earnings from bank interest income and rental income from the EU, we are here to help!
+Whether the worldwide disclosure relates to bank interest earned in India from private banks such as HDFC Bank, ICICI Bank, Bank of Baroda, Bank of India, Syndicate Bank etc. or if the undisclosed income relates to dividends on Swiss shares from a multinational employer such as UBS or any earnings from bank interest income and rental income from the EU, we are here to help!